 On June 6, 2018, Mr. Waterman was an invited speaker for the “Ending the Case Before Judgment” seminar of the Virginia Trial Lawyers Association.
 His topic was “Strategic and Tactical Considerations of Nonsuit”.

-Fourth of July featured Blanding’s 5k race, with his girlfriend placing third for her age group; the County’s parade, replete with copious candy-throwing; her family’s 25th reunion cook-out and photo-shoot; some young adults venturing a side-trip to Cortez, Colorado; and 22 minutes of fabulous fireworks up close, which many hailed as the best they had seen.
+Fourth of July featured Blanding’s 5k race; the County’s parade, replete with copious candy-throwing; a family 25th reunion cook-out and photo-shoot; some young adults venturing a side-trip to Cortez, Colorado; and 22 minutes of fabulous fireworks up close, which many hailed as the best they had seen.
 The group next traveled to Moab, Utah, hiking to Delicate Arch in Arches National Park, having food and drink at Moab Brewery, and lazily rafting and swimming in the low cold Colorado River.
 A long drive to and much delayed flight out of Albuquerque, New Mexico ended their holiday on Megan’s birthday.

 On March 29, 2019, Mr. Waterman spoke at the Annual Convention of the Virginia Trial Lawyer’s Association (“VTLA”) at The Homestead in Hot Springs, Virginia.
 His presentation to the Long-Term Care Section was “Obtaining Ostensibly Privileged Materials – with Just a Medical Authorization!”.
 Attendees received Continuing Legal Education credit from the Virginia State Bar.